outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - info insight paths like 'lie => joke => distortion => insight'
         - system insight paths like 'three core functions + combine function with this definition + n distortions to nearest hub'

+  - stat problem: "Sunrise problem: What is the probability that the sun will rise tomorrow?
+Very different answers arise depending on the methods used and assumptions made"

+    - interface analysis questions:

+      - what are the shapes & patterns of errors in assumptions & selection/generation of methods? (what ratio of incorrect are people with each additional assumption, given the level of certainty per assumption & complexity of problem)
+      - what are the consequences of not correcting those errors? (how wrong will the predictions be)
+      - what are the shapes of cause in generating/selecting assumptions & methods
+      - what is the usual correct assumption pattern once false assumptions are corrected, and whats the insight path to transform the incorrect to the correct version?
+      - whats the rate of discovery of new sub-systems, objects, or variables in related systems like physics
+      - whats the likelihood we created certainty out of what ratio of our assumptions (over-relying on assumptions to make them conditionally true)
+      - whats the possible causative impact of measurements & application of science knowledge on other knowledge
+      - whats the possibility that a subset/state of physics rules gathers in increasingly isolated space-times, but outside of it, the rules are more flexible
+      - whats the possibility that every science rule we take as certain is a false similarity or other false object?

+  - structural mismatches of solutions & problems

-  - theres an inherent structural mismatch between some algorithms (decision tree, neural net) and some problem types (prediction) given the intent & abstraction layer
+    1. algorithm structures: theres an inherent structural mismatch between some algorithms (decision tree, neural net) and some problem types (prediction) given the intent & abstraction layer

       - example:

         - some algorithms are too specific or have a structural mismatch (decision tree has structural split, specify & direction intents) with the problem type (predicting a set of variables that is about to change)

         - the decision tree occupies a very low-level, neutral, granular, abstract/structural position - that means it can be used for many intents

         - the decision tree can be hacked with various edge case, phase shift & boundary manipulations

           - if two variables on different layers are about to converge, they should have been on the same layer or in the opposite causal direction or treated as one variable - the model will be increasingly wrong until it's updated or until these ambiguities and likely relationships are accounted for in the design

           - the reason algorithms can be hacked is bc of the structural mismatch between the algorithm and the problem type

         - the intents resulting from the decision tree's layers, direction, and thresholds can only contain so much variation in the data

         - generated varied data with permutations of data objects (loops, sets, alternates) can be used to make the tree more robust to adjacent/likely changes

+    2. test structures: a similar problem is when the test/method will identify false similarities or other objects & return the false version, limiting the potential for the correct version to be identified

+      - the structure of the test can be a barrier to the truth, if its over simplified or excludes too much information

+      - a test that's done iteratively on new data without changing the function according to new information would fail if the data changes more than the function can handle

+    3. brain analysis structures: structural biases in human brains prevent us from seeing the truth - we're biased toward objects we understand or which are simple to derive

     - algorithms should identify mismatches (in complexity, variance, completeness & other metrics) & other problem types between the data/algorithm/problem type

   - algorithms should produce a set of solutions (an obvious/simple answer, a pattern-compliant answer, a common answer, a robust answer)